davidarchanjo/spring-certified-developer-study-guide/README.md

 # 1. SPRING CORE CONCEPTS <a id="1-spring-core-concepts-" href="#1"></a>
 - **Bean** is an object that is instantiated, assembled, and otherwise managed by the **Spring IoC Container**.
 - **Spring IoC Container** is responsible for instantiating beans, wiring dependencies and managing the bean lifecycle from its instantiation till destruction.
 Spring have two IoC container implementations: [BeanFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/BeanFactory.html) and [ApplicationContext](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html).
 - **Inversion of Control (IoC)** is a process in which an object defines its dependencies without creating them explicitly.
-This object delegates the job of constructing such dependencies to the IoC container.
+The object delegates the job of construction its dependencies to the IoC container.
-- **Dependency Injection** is a pattern used to implement IoC, where the control being inverted is the setting and injecting of an object's dependencies.
+- **Dependency Injection** is a pattern used to implement IoC, where the control being inverted is the setting and injection of object's dependencies.

 ## REFERENCES
 - https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring